 Sometimes there are obstacles in your way when installing cabinets and built-ins.
 Sometimes you move the obstacles and sometimes you work around them.
-I’m building a window seat and there happens to be a floor vent under the window so I’ll be building a base that will direct the air out the front of the cabinet base.
+I’m building a window seat and there happens to be a floor vent under the window.
+It’s a great opportunity to show you How to install a cabinet base with a floor vent.

 How to install a cabinet base with a floor vent